-Applicants must be residents of the City of Falls Church as of December 31, 2013.
+Applicants must be current residents of the City of Falls Church and must have established their residency prior to December 31, 2016.

 Applicants must be at least 65 years of age, or permanently and totally disabled.

-An exemption means you are exempted from a specified amount of your taxes due.
+Relief means you are exempted from a specified amount of your taxes.
 The amount will depend on your household income and assets.
-This amount will be deducted from your taxes owed.
+This amount will be deducted from the taxes.
 Depending on the amount of taxes you owe, all or some of the taxes may be exempted.
-The household income limit to be eligible for a 2014 exemption is $37,450.
-The maximum amount of exemption granted by the City of Falls Church is $2,000 per year.
+The household income limits to be eligible for a 2017 are:

 A deferral means that you may suspend paying your taxes until the property is sold or you are no longer the owner.
 Even if you receive a tax exemption, you can defer the remaining balance of your taxes due.
 If you are over the income limit for exemption but not above the deferral maximum income limit of $75,000, you may elect to defer all of your taxes.

 Any deferred taxes must be repaid to the city and will include interest.
 Interest rates are changed annually and are set to the prime rate on January 1 of each year.
-The Prime Rate is 3.25%.
+The Prime Rate for 2017 is 3.75%.

-Any City of Falls Church applicant for tax relief must own and reside in the home for which they are seeking relief as of December 31, 2013.
+Any City of Falls Church applicant for tax relief must own and reside in the home for which they are seeking relief.
 If the home is owned and titled by more than the primary tax relief applicant, then all income for all owners will be taken into account when calculating relief amounts.
-You will need all other titled owners to complete an application before April 15, 2014.
-Total financial worth, exclusive of the dwelling, household furnishings and 1 acre of land upon which the dwelling is situated, must not exceed $540,000 as of December 31, 2013.
+You will need all other titled owners to complete an application before April 15, 2017.
+Total financial worth, exclusive of the dwelling, household furnishings and 1 acre of land upon which the dwelling is situated, must not exceed $540,000 as of December 31, 2016.
 Special provisions apply for applicants living with relatives for the purpose of avoiding institutionalization.
 Certification forms will be provided upon request.

 Personal Property/Automobile Decal Relief